actix/actix-website/content/docs/errors.md

 # Error helpers

-Actix provides a set of error helper functions that are useful for generating specific HTTP error codes from other errors.
+Actix-web provides a set of error helper functions that are useful for generating specific HTTP error codes from other errors.
 Here we convert `MyError`, which doesn't implement the `ResponseError` trait, to a *400* (bad request) using `map_err`:

 {{< include-example example="errors" file="helpers.rs" section="helpers" >}}

-See the [API documentation for actix-web's `error` module][errorhelpers] for a full list of available error helpers.
+See the [API documentation for actix-web's `error` module][actixerror] for a full list of available error helpers.

 # Compatibility with failure